Palm Springs March Tribute Concert Canceled, New Date to be Announced Soon

-PALM SPRINGS (CNS) – Due to forecasted rainy weather, the Palm Springs Chamber of Commerce has again postponed Wednesday’s tribute concert to Bon Jovi, after delaying it earlier this month for the same reason.
+PALM SPRINGS (CNS) – Due to forecasted rainy weather, the Palm Springs Chamber of Commerce will reschedule the Bon Jovi tribute concert, which was postponed to Wednesday earlier this month for the same reason.

 Rainy weather originally pushed the performance by tribute band Wanted, The Music of Bon Jovi from March 1 to Wednesday.
 But due to more forecasted rain, it is being delayed again, with a new date expected to be announced soon, according to chamber officials.